dollplayer2501/create_image_tile_using_python_imagemagick_rev2/README.md

 ## Prerequisite:

-- All images must be the same size
+- **With some exceptions, the image files must have the same vertical and horizontal dimensions.**
 The image size is checked in the script.
-- Install ImageMagick beforehand
+- **Install ImageMagick beforehand.**
 I am not using Python's ImageMagick library, but am using `subprocess.run(['magick', ...], ...)`.
 It uses ImageMagick ver.7 syntax.